top of page

 Melissa Johnstone

-Melissa commenced her psychology career in 2001 and has excelled in roles within public and private health service sectors.
-Melissa is well known for her commitment to excellence and quality care, which enables positive outcomes from the many concerns bringing clients to her door.
+Melissa has excelled in roles within public and private health service sectors since commencing her career as a psychologist in 2001.
+Melissa is well known for her commitment to excellence in best practice, which enables positive outcomes from the many concerns bringing clients to her door.
 Melissa’s warmth, clinical expertise, and absolute regard for each client means that clients are safely and supportively held through the therapeutic process.

-Melissa has completed a Bachelor of Psychology (Hons) and Master of Psychological (Clinical), is registered with Australian Health Practitioner Regulation Agency (AHPRA) and a Member of the Australian Psychological Society.
-As a registered Clinical Psychologist, Melissa has an ongoing commitment to professional development through ongoing training and utilises a range of evidence based therapeutic modalities.
+Melissa is a Clinical Psychologist registered with Australian Health Practitioner Regulation Agency (AHPRA), a Member of the Australian Psychological Society and Psychology Board of Australia approved supervisor for psychologists in training.
+Melissa has an ongoing commitment to professional development through ongoing training and utilises a range of evidence based therapeutic modalities.

 Services offered

-Melissa’s interest in working with trauma extended from working with people who had experienced sexual assault and grew into working across the fields of child protection and domestic and family violence.
-As such, Melissa holds special interest in supporting recovery from interpersonal violence.
-Melissa is also highly trained in management of mental illness, issues in relationships and adjustment to life changes, and enjoys working with clients from all backgrounds in achieving change specific to each person’s goal and situation.
+Melissa holds special interest in supporting people in recovery from trauma and interpersonal violence.
+Melissa is also highly trained and experienced in focussed psychological strategies for mental illness, issues in relationships and adjustment to life changes.
+Melissa practices inclusive and diversity affirming care and supports clients towards achieving change specific to each person’s goal and situation.

-Given Melissa’s substantial clinical training and expertise, she is also experienced in providing clinical supervision to psychologists, social workers and professionals working in welfare, child protection and wellbeing fields.
-Melissa particularly enjoys being of service to people working on the frontline with vulnerable families and communities and is well situated to provide support to clinicians in developing professional competency and delivery of clinical care.
+A significant portion of Melissa's work includes providing clinical supervision to psychologists, social workers and professionals working in welfare, child protection and wellbeing fields.
+Melissa particularly enjoys being of service to people working therapeutically with clients and is well situated to provide support to clinicians in developing professional competency and delivery of clinical care.

-Through her work in senior management of specialist services responding to violence, abuse and neglect, Melissa’s interest extend into leadership mentoring and organisational consultancy.
-The impact on clinicians in working with complex trauma can be multifaceted, and proactive organisational management is necessary to ensure effective, protective, and sustainable practice.
-Prevention, recognition, and response to vicarious trauma is of particular interest for Melissa, and she welcomes opportunity to support managers in maintaining the wellbeing of workforce through appropriate prevention, risk recognition and support.
+Through her work in senior management in public health settings and long-term private practice Melissa’s interest extend into leadership mentoring and organisational consultancy.
+Proactive organisational management can ensure effective, protective, and sustainable practice.
+Vicarious trauma is of particular interest for Melissa, and she welcomes opportunity to support managers in maintaining the wellbeing of workforce through appropriate prevention, risk recognition and support.

 Head Shot.jpg_Expires=1644560962&Signature=W3SJkiv9R6odKBWYOJudLjyaBXCUYg6Q2LazYYVi50db1jI